-Jammu and Kashmir: Three soldiers die, 1 missing after avalanche hits Machil army post, say reports
+Kashmir: Six soldiers among 12 killed in four avalanches

 At least five people, including a villager and two of his sons, died after an avalanche hit Ganderbal on Monday evening.

-Three soldiers were killed, one was injured, and another went missing on Tuesday after an avalanche struck an Indian Army post in Jammu and Kashmir’s Machil sector in Kupwara district, PTI reported.
-A rescue operation was launched during which four soldiers were traced, and the injured among them was taken to a local military facility.
+Six soldiers and as many civilians have been killed in four separate avalanches in Jammu and Kashmir since Monday night, PTI reported.

-Efforts are on to locate the missing army official, officials told India Today.
-However, two reports claimed that three soldiers had been rescued and two are yet to be traced.
+Five of the soldiers were killed after an avalanche struck an Indian Army post in Jammu and Kashmir’s Machil sector in Kupwara district on Tuesday.
+A rescue operation was launched but none of them could be saved.

 In another incident, at least five people, including a villager and two of his sons, died after an avalanche hit central Kashmir district of Ganderbal, according to KashmirLife.
 A group of nine people, who were reportedly part of a rescue operation in Risen Kolan area of Ganderbal, were buried under the avalanche at Gund on Monday evening.
 Four people were located after a rescue operation was launched by the police and locals.
 Five bodies of those missing were found on Tuesday morning.